 Assessment will be based on the National Curriculum and Development Matters statements for Numeracy/ Mathematics and will be recorded in years and months through the school assessment tracker, Cornerstones.

-Pupils working up to year 8 may have additional evidence collected using Tapestry as an online learning journal.
+Pupils working up to Year 8 may have additional evidence collected using Tapestry as an online learning journal.

 All staff members are expected to annotate children’s work stating the amount of support given and provide children with constructive feedback.
 This should build on positive attributes of the work produced, but also constructively highlight areas for improvement.
 In classes following our adapted Foundation curriculum, children’s work will be annotated by what they have said and done rather than writing to the child (see Marking policy).